 Unfortunately, many people do.
 Instead of having the victim wire money via Western Union or transfer funds to a bank account, con artists are contacting victims and demanding that victims transfer Bitcoin.

 The best way to avoid this scam is to be skeptical of phone calls or emails that say they're from a government agency.
 Legitimate authorities wouldn’t contact you that way—and they won’t ask for Bitcoin.

 Bitcoin Scam 5: Malware

+Malware has long been a way for hackers to get passwords needed to access computer networks or steal credit card and bank account numbers.
 Now they’re using it to conduct another one of the most common Bitcoin scams.
-If you’re Bitcoin wallet is connected to the Internet, they can use the malware to get access and drain your funds if you're not protecting yourself from malware.
+If your Bitcoin wallet is connected to the internet, they can use malware to get access and drain your funds if you're not protecting yourself from malware.